Finding the best heart rate monitors

 The experts at the American Heart Association (AHA) say that the ideal target zone for most individuals is between 50 percent and 85 percent of their maximum heart rate -- which is 220 beats per minute, minus their age, on average.
 That's only a guideline, however, and the AHA notes that certain medications can lower a person's maximum heart rate, and hence the target zone.
 If taking such medicines, they suggest talking to a doctor to determine the appropriate target zone -- and that's generally good advice, too, for anyone just starting out on an exercise program.

 The traditional type of heart rate monitor consists of a chest strap and a wrist unit that resembles -- and often also doubles as -- a wristwatch.
-The chest strap is placed at the solar plexus, just below the breast plate, and transmits a pulse reading to the wrist unit.
+The chest strap includes a contact monitor that is placed at the solar plexus, just below the breast plate, and wirelessly transmits a pulse reading to the wrist unit.

 The simplest of these heart-rate monitors read and display the user's heart rate.
 More advanced units can calculate calories expended during the workout and keep records to show a progression.
 Some heart-rate monitors come packed with additional features and some models can upload workout results to a website, which can add a social component to your routine.
 Advanced monitors may have smart training or "virtual trainer" capabilities, setting your workout for you based on your personal information and goals.

 You can also buy a wireless heart rate sensor on its own.
 These are designed to communicate with a smartphone or tablet via a heart-rate monitor app, or to sync with a computer built into compatible exercise equipment such as a treadmill, exercise bike, elliptical trainer and more.
 We cover all three of those types of stationary exercise equipment in separate reports.).